projectatomic/adb-atomic-developer-bundle/docs/installing.rst

 * Fedora 21/22

-  To install Vagrant with VirtualBox in Fedora 21/22
+  To install Vagrant with VirtualBox in Fedora 21/22/23

-  ``$ yum/dnf install -y vagrant``
+  ``$ sudo yum/dnf install -y vagrant``

-  To install Vagrant with libvirt in Fedora 21/22
+  To install Vagrant with libvirt in Fedora 21/22/23

-  ``$ yum/dnf install -y vagrant-libvirt``
+  ``$ sudo yum/dnf install -y vagrant-libvirt``

 * CentOS